ferdinandfrank/vue-forms/readme.md

 ##### Properties:
 This component inherits all of the shared properties listed above.

-- **options**: An object with keys as the value and values as the labels to be used as dropdown choices.
+- **options**: An array with objects containing a key 'value' with the option value and a key 'text' with the option text to show.
+These will be used as dropdown choices.
-    - type: Object
+    - type: Array
-    - default: {}
+    - default: []

 - **min**: The minimum length of the input value.
     - type: Number